michael-li1088/ICI-Hepatitis/README.md

 Data files:
 1. `icicombined.sas7bdat`

-Our website can be found [here](https://sites.google.com/view/introtodatasciencefinalproject/home) Our screencast can be found [here](https://www.youtube.com/watch?v=w9mc4DM6TKc&feature=emb_title) as well as on our website where it is embedded
+Our website can be found [here](https://sites.google.com/view/introtodatasciencefinalproject/home).

+Our screencast can be found [here](https://www.youtube.com/watch?v=w9mc4DM6TKc&feature=emb_title) as well as on our website where it is embedded.